OlympusDAO-Education/Documentation/README.md

 ## What is Olympus?

 Olympus is an algorithmic currency protocol based on the $OHM token.
-It introduces unique economic and game-theoretic dynamics into the market through asset-backing and protocol owned value.
+It introduces unique economic and game-theoretic dynamics into the market through asset backing and protocol controlled value.
+Read more about the game theory of Olympus in [one of our blog posts](https://olympusdao.medium.com/the-game-theory-of-olympus-e4c5f19a77df).

 ## What is the point of Olympus?